Hey! I’m Domanique, the website strategist, SEO nerd, and founder of The Rebrand Lab.

 Why Experience Changes the Price

 "Expensive" designers typically have years of experience and skin in the game.
-They've spent time refining their craft, often investing in education, advanced courses, mentorships, and coaching to sharpen their design, strategy, and marketing skills.
-This investment translates to smarter decisions, better client experience, and websites that actually convert.
+They've spent time refining their skillset, often investing in education, courses, mentorships, and coaching to sharpen their design, strategy, and marketing skills.
+This investment typically translates to smarter decisions, better client experience, and websites that actually convert.

 Speed & Efficiency